ericysun/FrontierTrailCam/README.md

 - Captured images are stored on a microSD card located at the top of the device.
 Be sure to format the card using the FAT32 file system for proper functionality.

 ### Webserver
-https://github.com/user-attachments/assets/edf6cd34-a822-4fc0-88a2-eb6a8e2fd074
+- Here is a quick showcase of the Frontier TrailCam Webserver:
+- Upon bootup, we pressed the button on the side of the TrailCam to get it to run the webserver, and we've connected to it's wifi network.
+- We first land on the homepage, which gives an overview of all of the functionality.
+- I then pressed on the "Stream" button, which takes us to the page where we can change the settings of the photos(i.e. resolution, saturation, etc).
+By clicking the "Start Stream" button, we get to see a live stream of the camera view.
+- Next we navigate to the "Settings" page where we can change settings related to the photo taking schedule: what time/date to start taking photos, and what interval after that it should take a photo.
+After the settings are changed, we get a pop-up confirming the changes have been uploaded to the TrailCam. https://github.com/user-attachments/assets/edf6cd34-a822-4fc0-88a2-eb6a8e2fd074

 ### Case
 - The `TrailCam Case` folder includes CAD files and drafting sketches for the three pieces of the case
 - Top Cover: Mounts ESP32 cam, RTC module